 Before creating an offer, make sure discounts are competitive.
 If not, you run the risk of being ignored by potential customers who've done their research.

-If you can’t offer a competitive discount, try running a discount promotion with irresistible, limited-time incentives like seasonal or exclusive products your customers are anxious to own.
+If you can’t offer a competitive discount, try running a discount promotion with irresistible, limited-time incentives like seasonal or exclusive products your customers are itching to own.

 For example, a SaaS company could package some of its high-performing online tools with discount promos to further entice potential customers.